How I.M. Pei's Bank of China Tower changed Hong Kong's skyline

 China in the 1980s was not the global power it is today.
 Prior to its later economic boom, this was already an exorbitant amount for the Chinese government-funded Bank of China to spend.

-In addition, the HSBC building had an unobstructed view of Victoria Harbor, which was guaranteed in perpetuity under the conditions by which the bank turned the land in front of the building over to the government.
-Furthermore, the Hong Kong government had committed to HSBC that no tall buildings shall ever be built in front of their headquarters.
+In addition, the HSBC building had been guaranteed in perpetuity an unobstructed view of Victoria Harbor, under the conditions by which the bank had turned the land it owned in front of the building over to the government.
+The Hong Kong government had promised HSBC that no tall buildings would ever be built in front of its headquarters.

-In between the site of the Bank of China and the harbor, there were already a few buildings over 70 meters tall blocking views to and from the harbor.
+In between the site of the Bank of China and the harbor, there were already a few buildings over 70 meters tall blocking views.

 One flying advantage

-Despite these many challenges, I.M.
+Despite these challenges, I.M.
 Pei noted that "the site had one important advantage."

-"Because it was located just out of the airport flight path, the new building was not restricted by the height limit imposed on all buildings to the north," he said to German journalist Gero Von Boehm in an interview published in 2000.
+"Because it was located just out of the airport flight path, the new building was not restricted by the height limit imposed on all buildings to the north," he told German journalist Gero Von Boehm in an interview published in 2000.
 "A tall building would permit us to overlook some of the most prestigious buildings of Hong Kong, with a panoramic view of the harbor and Kowloon beyond."

 Probably the most iconic shot of Kai Tak International Airport --a departing Cathay Pacific's flight captured in between the walk-up buildings in Kowloon City.